GinaZhan/ChuChu/README.md

 # ChuChu
 StudyAndroidApp stores all android apps that I learn from Google Developer website.
-My homework to these old apps is also in this repository.
+It also includes my modification to the original versions.

-PersonalProject stores all projects created by me.
+PersonalProject stores all projects I completed alone.

+GroupProject stores all projects I completed with my friends.